jhliu17/torch-extension/readme.md

 # torch-extension

-🎇 torch-extension: a simple case to illustrate how to extend PyTorch with C++
+a simple case to illustrate how to extend PyTorch with C++

 ## Environment Preparation